Void-Overflow/Orange-Auto-Typer/README.md

 # Orange-Auto-Typer
  Comyar D/Void-Overflow 2020

-NOTE: THIS APPLICATION IS STILL IN BETA TESTING SO IT MAY CONTAIN BUGS
+NOTE: THIS APPLICATION IS STILL IN BETA TESTING SO IT MAY CONTAIN BUGS.
+PLEASE VISIT MY WEBSITE @ https://www.orangeautotyper.netlify.app FOR MORE INFORMATION ABOUT THIS SOFTWARE

 Description:
 This auto typer is a great and simple auto typer to use!
 It is currently in ALPHA testing and will be open to new features, updates, and encancements.
 There may be bugs as this is relativly new.
 If you wish to use this application and/or add your own features to it feel free.
 Just note that comercial usage or redistributions of this software with my code is not allowed without approval by Comyar D/Void_Overflow.
 This is a C++ native application with usage from the Windows.h library.
 This may not work on other platforms other than Windows.